-The answer to this question will depend on what type of surgical procedure you have done although despite early results being visible quite early on or within the 4 to 6 week period after surgery when swelling has settled down, it may take up to 1 year for certain procedures such as rhinoplasty to see the final results.
-Generally, in most cases particularly in breast and body procedures, patients can expect to see their final results at the 3 to 6-month mark.
+The answer to this question will depend on what type of surgical procedure you have had, although despite early results being visible quite early on or within the 4 to 6-week period after surgery when swelling has settled down, it may take up to 1 year for certain procedures such as rhinoplasty to see the final results.
+Generally, in most cases, particularly in breast and body procedures, patients can expect to see their final results at the 3 to the 6-month mark.

 Things to watch out for during the consultation